Engee documentation

 No

-# F — vector signal containing data on pressure, temperature, humidity and level of impurity gases
+# F — a vector signal containing data on pressure, temperature, humidity, and the level of impurity gases

 Details

-An output port that outputs a vector signal.
-The vector contains the results of pressure (Pa), temperature (K), humidity level and impurity gas level measurements inside the component.
+The output port that outputs the vector signal.
+The vector contains the measurement results of pressure (Pa), temperature (K), humidity level and impurity gas level inside the component.

 Data types